corbado/example-passkeys-flutter/README.md

 ### 3.4.
 Troubleshooting

 If the application says your device does not support biometrics yet, you have to properly setup biometrics on the phone.
 Open the settings and add a PIN and a fingerprint as shown below.
+(PIN is required for fingerprint)
 ![image](https://user-images.githubusercontent.com/23581140/232045115-86943a1a-c00a-48c3-bdc8-3f98daa962bc.png)